 2.2.
 Summary and conclusions

-The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) are satisfactory for demonstrating the safety and efficacy of the PHN3172 vaccine.
+The results and conclusions obtained for PHN3172 vaccine (containing vCP2242, vCP3011 and tetanus toxoid) can indeed be extrapolated to the Flu vaccine (containing only vCP2242 and vCP3011), as the composition is identical (except for the toxoid component).